Life After COVID-19

 - Amazon (AMZN) for example will greatly benefit in the current and future environment.
 AMZN is able to deliver almost all our needs to our doorstep and also will play an important role for the workforce based from home.
 Importantly, a good part of the population, notably the non-millennial generation, might have never used Amazon before.
 The lock-downs and travel restrictions have paved the way for many to get a first experience at the convenience and excitement that Amazon has to offer.
 This opens a brand new target market for Amazon to see sales soar.

-- Google (GOOG) (NASDAQ:GOOGL) also will be a winner as people look for reliable and critical information.
+- Google (GOOG) (GOOGL) also will be a winner as people look for reliable and critical information.

 - Microsoft (MSFT) cloud services have seen a 775% soaring demand as a result of social distancing orders.
 Microsoft has seen Skype usage increase a staggering 70%, now being used by 40 million people.